-Essential oils can be a very welcome addition to your hospital or home birth self-help kit for use during labour.
-They can be administered in a massage oil (1 drop essential oil to 1 tsp base oil), a spritz bottle or a compress.
+Essential oils can be a very helpful for use during labour and make a welcome addition to your hospital or home birth self-help kit.
+They can be administered in massage oil (1 drop essential oil to 1 tsp base oil), a spritz bottle or a compress.
 Burning essential oils is also effective but unsuitable in a hospital setting.
 Only a limited number of aromatherapy oils are suitable for use during labour and I cover those I consider most useful here.

 Lavender Lavendula angustifolia – well known for its calming and relaxing properties this essential oil also has analgesic and antiseptic qualities making it a must have during labour.
 Combined with massage in an oil blend it is a wonderful way to eases aching muscles.
 A few drops can also be added to a face spritzer for cooling and calming.

 Chamomile Roman anthemis nobilis– you are probably familiar with the use of chamomile as a soothing and calming herbal tea.
 These attributes along with its anti-spasmodic properties make this an excellent addition to massage blends for labour to promote calm and ease aches and pains.

 Frankincense boswellia neglecta – Often used during meditation practice to help slow and deepen the breathing this essential oil can support in a similar way during labour.
 It is particularly useful to aid regulation of the breath if you feel nervous and anxious, are hyperventilating or if your labour is fast.

 Citrus Oils – mandarin citrus nobilis, orange citrus sinensis, lemon citrus limonum.
 These essential oils have a dual benefit of calming and uplifting and can be welcome during labour to refresh and revive if your energy is flagging.
 They also help to balance calming oils when used in a blend.